Guide To Visiting Rome's Palazzo Spada and the Borromini Perspective Gallery

 "In the same way that illusions may cause small shapes to appear great, worldly matters held to be great may prove to be illusory and insignificant." -- Cardinal Spada

-Here's my complete guide to visiting one of Rome's true hidden gems, Palazzo Spada.
+Here's my complete guide to visiting one of the true hidden gems in Rome, Palazzo Spada.
 While the rest of Rome is bursting at the seams, Palazzo Spada is a quiet oasis of gorgeous architecture and in situ artworks.

 Palazzo Spada is a Renaissance palace named after Cardinal Bernardino Spada.
 The cardinal purchased the palace in 1632.
 He hired famed architect Francesco Borromini to transform the building to beautiful effect.